-Competency How the competency will be demonstrated Foundations: Integrate theories of personality and human functioning.
-Through lectures, class presentations, readings, in-class role plays and discussion, reflections paper and research paper students will show how they have integrated their understandings of theory and practice.

-1.2 Work within a framework based upon Students will read Gottlieb's book and established psychotherapeutic theory engage in self-reflection as they write a reflection paper to increase their developing 1.3 Integrate knowledge of comparative psychotherapy relevant to practice. identity as a psychotherapist.
+Competency How the competency will be demonstrated 1.
+Foundations: Through lectures, class presentations, readings, in- 1.1 Integrate theories of personality and class role plays and discussion, reflections paper and human functioning. research paper.
+1.2 Work within a framework based upon Students will read Gottlieb's book and engage in established psychotherapeutic theory self-reflection as they write a reflection paper to increase their developing identity as a 1.3 Integrate knowledge of comparative psychotherapist. psychotherapy relevant to practice.
 Theories will be considered from a 1.4 Integrate awareness of self in relation to contextual/cultural point of view.
-Students professional role will engage in discussion about the implications of western psychotherapy across diverse cultural/religious/life experiences.
-1.5.
-Integrate knowledge of human and cultural diversity 2.
-Collegial and Inter-professional Through class discussions, presentations, and Relationships small group work, students will develop capacity for clear communication, maintaining relationships and contributing to a collaborative and productive atmosphere.
-4.Therapeutic Process demonstrate the following: Through book report, class discussion, group presentations and the research pape, 4.3 Safe and Effective Use of Self in therapeutic students will explore the implications of relationship various psychotherapeutic theories upon the clinical practice with clients.
-Students are 4.5 Structure and facilitate the therapeutic process expected to demonstrate safe and effective use of self.
-In the research paper students will discuss the appropriate use of therapeutic interventions with specific populations.
-5. Professional Literature and Applied research Book Report and Research paper requires 5.1 Remain current with professional literature peer reviewed journals and current evidence- 5.2 Use research findings to inform practice based practice; The Group Presentation requires research
+Students will professional role engage in discussion about the implications of western psychotherapy across diverse 1.5 Integrate knowledge of human and cultural/religious/life experiences. cultural diversity 2.
+Collegial and Inter-professional Through class discussions, presentations, and small Relationships group work, students will develop capacity for clear communication, maintaining relationships and contributing to a collaborative and productive atmosphere.
+4. Therapeutic Process demonstrate the Through book report, class discussion, group following: presentations and the research pape, students will explore the implications of various 4.3 Safe and Effective Use of Self in psychotherapeutic theories upon the clinical practice therapeutic relationship with clients.
+Students are expected to demonstrate 4.5 Structure and facilitate the therapeutic safe and effective use of self. process In the research paper students will discuss the appropriate use of therapeutic interventions with specific populations.
+5. Professional Literature and Applied research Book Report and Research paper requires peer 5.1 Remain current with professional literature reviewed journals and current evidence- based 5.2 Use research findings to inform practice practice; The Group Presentation requires research